oneapi-src/oneDAL/docs/source/dev_guide/algorithms/optimization-solvers/objective-functions/sum-of-functions.rst

    * - Input ID
      - Input
    * - ``argument``
-     - Numeric table of size :math:`p \times 1` with the input argument of the objective function.
+     - A numeric table of size :math:`p \times 1` with the input argument of the objective function.

 Algorithm Parameters
 --------------------